Attingham Park: The Hills, Barons of Berwick

-Attingham Park was designed by George Steuart, a follower of James Wyatt.
+Attingham Park was designed by George Steuart, a follower of James Wyatt and encapsulated Tern Hall.
 It is the only remaining example of a country house by Steuart; he later designed St Chad's Church, Shrewsbury.
-It was built from 1782 to 1785 for Noel Hill, 1st Baron Berwick, encompassing in a wood framed building an earlier house called Tern Hall (which had been built to his own designs by Richard Hill of Hawkstone).
+It was built from 1782 to 1785 for Noel Hill, 1st Baron Berwick.
 Lord Berwick, a former MP for Shropshire, received his title in 1784 during the premiership of William Pitt the Younger, during which he had been instrumental in the reorganisation of the East India Company.
-The proportions have been criticised: for Simon Jenkins "The facade is uncomfortably tall, almost barracks-like, the portico columns painfully thin".
+The proportions have been criticised: for Simon Jenkins "The façade is uncomfortably tall, almost barracks-like, the portico columns painfully thin".
 There is a large entrance court, with an imposing gatehouse, and two single storey wings stretch out to either side of the main block.
 The main reception rooms were divided into a male and female set on either side of the house.

 In 1789, the 1st Lord Berwick died, and his son, Thomas Noel Hill, 2nd Baron Berwick, succeeded him.
 Thomas was a collector and patron of the arts, who commissioned improvements to the house and extensions of the estate.
 This included commissioning John Nash in 1805 to add the picture gallery, a project that was flawed from the beginning as it suffered from leaks.
 Constructed using cast iron and curved glass to give the effect of coving, it throws light into the gallery below.
 In 2013 work began on building a new protective roof above the delicate Nash roof, replacing one installed in the 1970s with a new one which will stop leakage and reduce natural weather wear.
 The new roof has temperature control, blinds, and UV resistant glass.